Cookie

 Cyberduck

-A clean and efficient FTP client for Mac and Windows, Cyberduck nevertheless offers lots of support for different connection types and cloud services.
-The combination of speed and functionality has made it a popular choice with MacOS FTP users over the years, and can also be utilized with a dashboard widget.
+A lightweight and efficient FTP client for Mac and Windows, Cyberduck offers lots of support for different connection types and cloud services.
+The combination of speed and functionality has made it a popular choice among macOS FTP users over the years.
+It can also be utilized with a dashboard widget.
+It’s also among the best free FTP clients for Mac.

 • Clean, streamlined UI